 Changing places in the office space can be refreshing for some people.
 It can make team members appreciate the workspace better and give them a sense of novelty in the work routine.

 Switching spots in the office also means that team members will have new desk neighbors — which can be stimulating and fun.
 Or if people don’t get along so well, the good news is that they’ll sit next to each other only for the day.

-One of the main challenges for company culture, that hot desking presents, is the loss of personal space in the office.
-Employees don’t have their private cubicles or desk anymore — and that may be difficult for some.
+One of the main challenges that hot desking presents for company culture is the potential loss of personal space in the office.
+Employees don’t have their private cubicles or desks anymore — and that may be difficult for some.

 Another potential challenge relates to hardware use.
 Some employees need a special technical setup to get their job done.
 This typically requires a dedicated space where the arrangement can stay permanently.

 Having to move the setup around isn’t practical and can get quite complicated in shared desk space.
 For such cases, it may be a good solution to have dedicated desks within your shared desk space — either on a permanent or project basis.

 It’s no secret that hot desking can become chaotic if not managed well.
 Organizing who sits where and when can get overwhelming, and it can be confusing for employees too.